JosepoMP/EventHub/README.md

 ```
 ## 🧪 How to Run the Project Locally

-To test and explore **WebAdmin** on your own machine, follow these steps:
+To test and explore **EventHub** on your own machine, follow these steps:

 ### 1. Clone the repository